Why You Need a Gwinnett County DUI Lawyer on Your Side

 If you have been charged with a DUI in Georgia, you may need to attend a Gwinnett County DUI school, formally called the DUI, Alcohol or Drug Use Risk Reduction Program.
 This school is an intervention program legally required for people convicted of a DUI and is regulated by the Department of Driver Services (DDS).

 Gwinnett County DDS

-Regardless of whether you attend a rehabilitation or risk reduction program, a DUI conviction will stay on your criminal record for up to 10 years, possibly impacting your ability to obtain a job, find a place to live or attend an educational institution.
-You will also likely lose your driving privileges until you successfully complete a DUI education course, which can significantly impact your personal freedom.
+Regardless of whether you attend a rehabilitation or risk reduction program, a DUI conviction will stay on your criminal record for up to 10 years, possibly impacting your ability to obtain a job, find a place to live, or attend an educational institution.
+You will also likely lose your driving privileges until you complete the education course, which can significantly impact your freedom.

-Whether this or your first or third DUI charge, the attorneys at Philip Kim Law know the players and the processes at Gwinnett County Courts, so you won’t go through your DUI fight alone.
+DUI defense attorneys at Philip Kim Law know the players and the processes at the Gwinnett County Courts in Georgia, so you won’t go through your legal fight and defense alone.